 Judge McAfee did say that Attorney Nathan Wade, the special counsel on the case at the center of the controversy with DA Willis, had to remove himself or the case could not continue.
 But beyond that, no action was taken against Willis, despite all indications of impropriety.

 Merriam-Webster defines mendacity as: A statement known by its maker to be untrue and made in order to deceive.
-In layman’s terms, even the Court feels like there is an order of lying hanging over this case, but still wouldn’t remove DA Willis or throw out the case, even though her office is clearly tainted.
+In layman’s terms, even the court feels like there is an odor of lying hanging over this case, but still wouldn’t remove DA Willis or throw out the case, even though her office is clearly tainted.
 Instead, the judge is allowing the prosecution to move forward with Willis in the driver’s seat.

 If the appeals court grants review, which I believe it will, I want to file an amicus brief in this case on the clear appearance of impropriety.
 Even the public can see there’s at the very least been some impropriety in this case, and it isn’t right.